corydm92/lerna-test/README.md

 # lerna-test
-Monorepo using Lerna to manage multiple NPM packages
+Monorepo using Lerna to manage multiple NPM packages.